Vigil honors Rogers teen found shot in head

 "I will always tell my son how good of an aunt she was to him when she was here," Jordan said.
 "She would have done anything for him.
 Even if she didn't have money, she would find some way to get him toys or some type of food."

-Alexus Nguyen was a manager for the football team from the seventh grade until the tenth grade, Rogers High School Principal Lewis Villines said.
+Alexus Nguyen was a manager for the football team from the seventh grade until the 10th grade, Rogers High School Principal Lewis Villines said.

-Donna Garcia, a junior at the school, said she met Alexis in the sixth grade.
+Donna Garcia, a junior at the school, said she met Alexus in the sixth grade.

 "I want her to be known for who she really was," Garcia said.
 "For the smiles she brought to everyone's faces."